 Dr. Kharrazian was an adjunct professor at Bastyr University, where he taught neuroscience and human brain dissection for several years.
 He also serves as an adjunct professor at National University of Health Sciences, where he has developed several post-graduate programs in functional neurology.
 He has developed a Neuroendocrine-Immune Series and a Mastering Brain Chemistry course that has been that has been approved for postgraduate education by the University of Bridgeport.

 As a medical educator, Dr. Kharrazian has developed many post-graduate courses in blood chemistry analysis, hormone and endocrine management, complex immunology testing, gastrointestinal management, and various topics in functional medicine.
-Due to growing demand for his medical educational programs, Dr. Kharrazian has trained a team of educators to teach his clinical models in managing chronic disease throughout the United States.
+Due to the growing demand for his medical educational programs, Dr. Kharrazian has trained a team of educators to teach his clinical models in managing chronic disease throughout the United States.
 Dr. Kharrazian’s clinical approaches are taught at more than 200 locations annually.

-In 2010, Dr. Kharrazian’s book, Why Do I Still Have Thyroid Symptoms When My Lab Tests are Normal?, completely changed the paradigm of how thyroid disorders are managed.
+In 2010, Dr. Kharrazian’s book, Why Do I Still Have Thyroid Symptoms When My Lab Tests are Normal? completely changed the paradigm of how thyroid disorders are managed.
 He was the first author to describe how thyroid dysfunction treatment needs to emphasize an autoimmune approach.
-His book became an international bestseller and led to the development of the largest Facebook Hashimoto’s community (Hashimoto’s 411) and a non-profit thyroid patient advocacy group (Hey Hashi) that supports thyroid patients from around the world.
+His book became an international bestseller and led to the development of the largest Facebook Hashimoto’s community (Hashimoto’s 411) and a non-profit thyroid patient advocacy group (Hey Hashi) that supports thyroid patients around the world.

-Dr. Kharrazian is the author of the best-selling book, Why Isn’t My Brain Working? a well-reviewed and an exhaustively referenced book that illustrates Dr. Kharrazian’s model for supporting the brain.
-Based on the inability to meet the overwhelming demands for patient appointment requests, Dr. Kharrazian created an online course called, Save Your Brain: The Six Week Brain Rescue Plan, to provide a resource for many patients that needed guidance in finding ways to support their brain.
+Dr. Kharrazian is also the author of the best-selling book, Why Isn’t My Brain Working?
+It is a well-reviewed and an exhaustively referenced book that illustrates Dr. Kharrazian’s model for supporting the brain.
+Based on the inability to meet the overwhelming demands for patient appointment requests, Dr. Kharrazian created an online course called, Save Your Brain: The Six Week Rescue Plan, to provide a resource for many patients that needed guidance in finding ways to support their brain.

 This page is licensed under a Creative Commons Attribution 4.0 International License.